yaasir007/RentMe/README.md

 Who need to: Book a car  <br>
 And want to: make a hassle-free car booking<br>
 They choose: RentMe<br>
-Because it enables them to: peacefully secure a car.
+Because it enables them to: peacefully secure a car. <br>
 </p>

 ## Links